robi56/harmful_memes_block_fusion/README.md

 ## Task description

  The objective is to classify for a given pair of a meme and an entity, whether the entity is being referenced as Hero vs. Villain vs. Victim vs. Other, within that meme.
-Detials https://constraint-lcs2.github.io/
+More information  https://constraint-lcs2.github.io/

 ## Features of the work
 - Used block fusion